 I did my PhD at the Department of Psychological and Brain Sciences at the University of California, Santa Barbara where I worked with Jonathan Schooler and Jonathan Smallwood.
 During this time I was also a visiting research scientist at the Neuroanatomy and Connectivity Research Group at the Max Plank Institute for Human Cognitive and Brain Sciences in Leipzig, Germany.

 My research uses a diversity of methods, including behavioral testing, computational modeling, functional and structural MRI, EEG, sleep physiology, non-invasive brain stimulation and eye tracking to address fundamental questions in human cognition.
-A core area of my research focuses on how people monitor their cognition and behavior and the neural mechanisms of these capacities.

 My long-term research interests extend to broad scientific questions, including: how the capacity for explicit self-awareness arises in the human brain, the significance of language and symbolic representation in defining human cognition, as well as fundamental issues pertaining to emergence, information, and semiotic processes in biological systems.